jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Residual Risk**: consists of threats to specific assets against which management chooses not to implement (the risk that management has chosen to accept rather than mitigate); risk remaining after security controls have been put in place
   - **Total Risk**: the amount of risk an org would face if no safeguards were implemented
   - **Conceptual Total Risk Formula**: threats * vulnerabilities * asset value = total risk
-  - **Controls Gap**: amount of risk that is reduced by implementing safeguards
+  - **Controls Gap**: amount of risk that is reduced by implementing safeguards, or the difference between total risk and residual risk
   - **Conceptual Residual Risk Formula**: total risk - controls gap = residual risk
   - Risk should be reassessed on a periodic basis to maintain reasonable security because security changes over time
 - 1.10.4 Countermeasure selection and implementation